Snitkin-Lab-Umich/MICRO582-EPI582-Winter-2024/class/class13/README.md

 Goal
 ----

-- In this section, we will employ Parsnp to align three hospital outbreak acinetobacter genomes and create a multiple sequence alignment and visualize how they align in Gingr.
+- In this section, we will employ Parsnp to align three hospital outbreak Acinetobacter genomes.
-- Explore different tools for generating and visualizing phylogenetic trees.
+- Create a multiple sequence alignment and visualize them in Gingr.
 - Perform recombination filtering with Gubbins and see how recombination can distort phylogenetic signal.

 ![phylo](phylo.png)